-Beyond research flights, the MACPEX campaign with the NASA WB-57 research aircraft (Rollins et al., 2014) provided an opportunity for an intensive in-situ hygrometer intercomparison.
-Within the combined instrument uncertainties, FISH measured slightly drier water vapor content ( $\approx 10-20\,\%$ or $\approx 0.6$ ppmv below 10 ppmv) in comparison to most of the other instruments including HWV and the NOAA Chemical Ionization Mass Spectrometer (CIMS) with in-flight calibration (Rollins et al., 2014).
-The slight dry bias of FISH with respect to HWV and CIMS during MACPEX was consistently observed, even when applying the newly developed FISH calibration scheme described in detail in Sect.
+Beyond research flights, the MACPEX campaign with the NASA WB-57 research aircraft (Rollins et al., 2014) provided an opportunity for an intensive in situ hygrometer intercomparison.
+Within the combined instrument uncertainties, FISH measured slightly drier water vapor content ($\approx 10\text{--}20\,\%$ or $\approx 0.6\,\text{ppmv}$ below 10 ppmv) in comparison to most of the Ionization Mass Spectrometer (CIMS) with in-flight calibration (Rollins et al., 2014).
+The slight dry bias of FISH with respect to HWV (avg.
+0.63 ppmv), CIMS (avg.
+0.77 ppmv), and DLH (avg.
+0.55 ppmv) during MACPEX was consistently observed, even when applying the newly developed FISH calibration scheme described in detail in Sect.
 3.2.
-However, both frostpoint hygrometers (FPH and CFH) operated on a balloon during MACPEX agreed quite well with the FISH ( $\approx 1\,\%$ or $\approx 0.05$ ppmv at the 4 ppmv level) (Rollins et al., 2014).
-The reason for the difference between the frostpoint based instruments (FPH, CFH and also FISH) and the other instruments aboard the WB-57 (e.g. CIMS, HWV, DLH) remains unclear.
+However, both frost-point hygrometers (FPH and CFH) operated on a balloon during MACPEX agreed quite well with the FISH ($\approx 1\,\%$ or ≈ 0.05 ppmv at the 4 ppmv level) (Rollins et al., 2014).
+The reason for the difference between the frost-point-based instruments (FPH, CFH and also FISH) and the other instruments on board the WB-57 (e.g., CIMS, HWV, DLH) remains unclear.